-Clause Indicators Comply Yes/No Findings 4.2 There is a mutually agreed and documented system for dealing with complaints and grievances, which is implemented and accepted by all affected parties. harassment in their operations.
+Clause Indicators Comply Yes/No Findings 4.2 There is a mutually agreed and documented system for dealing with complaints and grievances, which is implemented and accepted by all affected parties.
 4.2.1 (C) The mutually agreed system, open to all affected parties, resolves disputes in an effective, timely and appropriate manner, ensuring anonymity of complainants, HRD, community spokespersons and whistleblowers, where requested, without risk of reprisal or intimidation and follows the RSPO policy on respect for HRD.
-Yes HASB have developed procedures to handle grievances and disputes titled as 'Procedure for reporting complaints and grievances (Prosedur Melapor A duan dan Permasalahan)', 'Grievances Procedure - Appendix 1' for staffs and workers, Prosedur Aduan and 'Mekanisme Melindungi Pengadu Terhadap Tatacara tidak Wajar (Whistleblower)" to protect the complainants.
+YES HASB have developed procedures to handle grievances and disputes titled as 'Procedure for reporting complaints and grievances (Prosedur Melapor Aduan dan Permasalahan)' and 'Grievances Procedure - Appendix 1' for staffs and workers, Prosedur Aduan and also company has developed procedure named "Mekanisme Melindungi Pengadu Terhadap Tatacara Tidak Wajar (Whistleblower)" to protect the complainants.
 4.2.2 Procedures are in place to ensure that the system is understood by the affected parties, including by illiterate parties.
-Yes The system was understood by the affected parties.
+YES Based on interview with stakeholders at HASB, Found the system was understood by the affected parties.
 The procedure for complaint/grievance resolution was explained to all workers and external stakeholders through management/workers/stakeholders meeting.
+Sighted document for HASB showed briefing the stakeholders meeting was held in March 2021 with Internal Stakeholder via JCC Meeting and Dec 2021 with External Stakeholder via Internal/External Stakeholders Consultation.
 For foreign workers, the procedure was explained during initial report for duty with assistance of translators.
 4.2.3 The unit of certification keeps parties to a grievance informed of its progress, including against agreed timeframe and the outcome is available and communicated to relevant stakeholders.
-Yes HASB keeps parties to a grievance informed of its progress, including against agreed timeframe and the outcome is available and communicated to relevant stakeholders as evidenced by stakeholders meeting held in Mar 2021 (Internal Stakeholder) and Dec 2020 (External Stakeholder) at/ HASB.
+YES HASB keeps parties to a grievance informed of its progress, including against agreed timeframe and the outcome is available and communicated to relevant stakeholders as evidenced by stakeholders meeting held as mentioned above.
 4.2.4 The conflict resolution mechanism includes the option of access to independent legal and technical advice, the ability for complainants to choose individuals or groups to support them and/or act as observers, as well as the option of a third-party mediator.
-Yes The system used by the HASB in resolving disputes and grievances exists in the procedure called 'Prosedur Melapor Aduan dan Permasalahan)' and 'Grievances Procedure - Appendix 1' for staffs and workers, Stakeholders Consultation Procedure - Group Level & Estate Level.
+YES The system used by the HASB in resolving disputes and grievances exists in the procedure called 'Prosedur Melapor Aduan dan Permasalahan)' and 'Grievances Procedure - Appendix 1' for staffs and workers, Stakeholders Consultation Procedure - Group Level & Estate Level.
 The HASB has its own Internal Complaint Form/Book and External Communication/Complaint Form/Book available.
 The Internal Complaint Books are mostly for employees to lodge complaint pertaining to their houses.
-4.3 The unit of certification contributes to local sustainable development as agreed by local communities.
-4.3.1 Contributions to community development that are based on the results of consultation with local communities are demonstrated.
-Yes There was no local community lived nearby or within the HASB area, only smallholder nearby estate and Harus Abadi has given Permissions to all small holder to use their road without charges.
+The external stakeholder complaint record/book reviewed did not show complaints against the HASB.
+Sighted the new Procedure Title the Grievance procedure has already include an ability for complainants to choose individuals or groups to support them and/or act as observers, as well as the option of a third-party mediator.
+4.3 The unit of certification contributes to local sustainable development as 4.3.1 Contributions to community development that are based on the results of consultation with local communities are demonstrated.
+YES There was no local community lived nearby or within the HASB area, only smallholder nearby estate and Harus Abadi has given Permissions to all small holder to use their road without charges.